The Best Soap for Men

 Put the body wash down.

-Port Products Texturizing Hair Putty ($22 at The Motley), a water-based grooming paste that promises "medium hold with low shine."
+Port Products' Texturizing Hair Putty ($22), a water-based grooming paste that promises "medium hold with low shine."

 We tried this on a range of hairstyles, from tightly cropped and parted to more relaxed and slightly shaggy.
 It has a faint, minty scent that one tester said reminded him "of school paste, but in a good way."
 In the jar, the putty has a thick, stiff texture but quickly softens once you put a dab in your palm and emulsify it by rubbing your hands together.
 A finger tip's worth goes a long way.